ykumards/clauditate/README.md

 # Clauditate

-> **⚠️ Early Release v1.1.2** - Please report issues!
+> **⚠️ Early Release v1.1.3** - Please report issues!
 >
-> Mindful meditation app that integrates with Claude Code for automatic breathing breaks during development
+> A menubar meditation app that helps you stay mindful while Claude Code works

-Clauditate combines meditation with coding by automatically showing a beautiful breathing app whenever Claude Code is thinking or processing.
-Stay centered and mindful while Claude helps you code!
+Clauditate appears automatically when Claude Code is processing, giving you gentle breathing exercises to keep you present instead of letting your mind wander.
+Simple, unobtrusive, and surprisingly effective at maintaining focus during development.

 ## Features